isomerpages/ema-pl/_programmes/internships.md

         <span>
         <br/> Please note that the internship programme of our website is undergoing revamp and will be temporarily unavailable.
 We apologise for any inconvenience caused.

-In the meantime, we invite you to explore exciting <a href="https://www.poweringlives.gov.sg/careers/clean-energy-sector/" target="_career opportunities in the clean energy sector">.
+In the meantime, we invite you to explore exciting <a href="https://www.poweringlives.gov.sg/careers/clean-energy-sector/" target="_blank">career opportunities in the clean energy sector. <\a>
         </span>
         </a>
     </div>